-Arsenal v Forest kick-off delayed by 30 minutes
+Arsenal v Forest kicks off after 30-minute delay

-Arsenal v Nottingham Forest: Premier League match delayed by 30 minutes because of ticketing issue
+Arsenal v Nottingham Forest: Premier League match kicks off after ticketing issue

 Last updated on .From the section Arsenal

-Arsenal against Nottingham Forest on the opening weekend of the Premier League has been delayed for 30 minutes because of an e-ticketing issue.
+Arsenal against Nottingham Forest on the opening weekend of the Premier League was delayed for 30 minutes because of an e-ticketing issue.

 There were reports that 35,000 fans remained outside Emirates Stadium at 12:30 BST, the scheduled kick-off time.

+The game kicked off at 13:00 BST when more supporters had made their way inside the ground.

-It is the first time Arsenal have used the new e-ticketing system for a Premier League game.
+It was the first time Arsenal have used the new e-ticketing system for a Premier League game.

 - Latest Arsenal news, analysis and fan views